-Our English-speaking chauffeur/guide will welcome you at your hotel or any other place of your convenience at 8:00am (suggested time) to spend a relaxing day in the rolling hills of Tuscany, among olive groves and vineyards, in one of the most evocative region in Italy.
+Our English-speaking tour driver will welcome you at your hotel or any other place of your convenience at 8:00am (suggested time) to spend a relaxing day in the rolling hills of Tuscany, among olive groves and vineyards, in one of the most evocative region in Italy.

 We will drive via the A1 highway straight to the rolling hills of Tuscany, among olive groves and vineyards, in one of the most evocative region in Italy.
 You will see places rich in art, history and charm, old towns where you can taste typical Italian food, extra fine wine and visit the traditional handicraft workshops.